 Setting up an account

 The first thing we need, is an access token for accessing the Twitter API.
 This can simply be done by visiting apps.twitter.com.
+Sadly, the policy and terms of service of Twitter changes frequently, so it is hard to explain and update the sign up process on Twitter every time Twitter changes something.

 Writing the code